elsyifa/Regression-Pyspark/README.md

 * Handle insignificant categories in data train

    Sometimes there are categories with fewest amount, those categories I called insignificant categories.
-Those insignificant categories will be replaced with the largest numbers of catories in each categorical columns.
+Those insignificant categories will be replaced with the largest numbers of categories in each categorical columns.
 Sometimes this replacing will make better modelling.

-  Note: the determination of threshold that category have very few amount is based on trial n error.
+  Note: the determination of threshold that category have fewest amount is based on trial n error.
 In this case I used threshold 98% for maximum amount and 0.7% for minimum amount.
-Each categories in a column that have percentage under 0.7% will be replaced with category that has percentage equal or lower than 97%.
+Each categories in each column that have percentage under 0.7% will be replaced with category that has percentage equal or lower than 97%.
     ![alt text](https://github.com/elsyifa/Regression-Pyspark/blob/master/Images/insignificant_categories.png)
     ![alt text](https://github.com/elsyifa/Regression-Pyspark/blob/master/Images/insignificant_categories2.png)